 Improve Your Credit Score

 When many people think of credit reports and credit scores, they see them as important if you want to apply for a loan.
-And of course they are important when you apply for a loan.
 But your credit report and score are also absolutely critical to getting rid of debt.
 With a good credit score, you qualify for lower interest rates that can help bring down your total interest charges.
-With bad credit, you’re stuck paying double digit rates.
+With bad credit, you’re stuck paying double-digit rates.
 So let’s look at some tips and tools that can help you:

 - Get your Free Credit Report: The starting point is to get your free credit report and check it for errors.

 - Get your Free Credit Score: Next you should get your free FICO score.
 You can’t get this from annualcreditreport.com, but there are several sources that offer your real FICO score in exchange for signing up for a free trial of a credit watch program.
 You can always cancel before the end of the free trial if you don’t want to keep the service.